-In other words, there is too much leptin circulating in the bloodstream, which overwhelms the body’s cells.
-In order to protect themselves, the cells shut down their receptors for leptin, thus causing leptin resistance.
+- The body’s cells are overwhelmed when there is too much leptin circulating in the bloodstream, and the cells shut down their receptors for leptin, causing leptin resistance.
 With no leptin getting into cells, the brain never receives the message it is full, and a person is prone to overeating.

-Leptin is also important for fertility, libido, and puberty, making proper diet and leptin sensitivity important for developing children.
-In fact, leptin resistance could explain why obese girls are 80 percent more likely to start puberty earlier than normal.
+- Leptin also affects fertility, libido, and puberty.
+A leptin resistance could explain why obese girls are 80% more likely to start puberty earlier than normal.

-Overeating and eating too many sweets and starchy foods lead to leptin resistance, high triglycerides, and hence the feelings of hunger and intense food cravings.
+Diet may be one way to normalize leptin levels.
+Overeating and eating too many sweets and starchy foods can lead to leptin resistance, high triglycerides, and hence the feelings of hunger and intense food cravings.
 Therefore, the key to unwinding leptin resistance is to adopt a leptin-sensitivity diet that can also help you shed unwanted pounds.

 - Ditch the sweets and sodas.
-Sugar and corn syrup has been shown to directly make the brain resistant to leptin.
+Sugar and corn syrup have been shown to directly make the brain resistant to leptin.
 Sweets also raise triglycerides so leptin can’t reach the brain.

 - Eat a lower-carb diet.
 Starchy foods (pasta, rice, breads, potatoes, corn, pastries, etc.) spike blood sugar and insulin levels.
 This in turn increases leptin.

-- Consume healthy fats such as coconut oil, butter, ghee, uncooked olive oil, avocado, salmon, etc. Adequate, healthy fats turn on leptin’s satiety switch.
+- Consume healthy fats such as ghee, uncooked olive oil, avocado, salmon, etc. Adequate, healthy fats turn on leptin’s satiety switch.

 - Consider taking a fish or krill oil supplement.
 Omega-3 fatty acids modulate leptin.